Yazwh0/BitMagic.Documentation/Debugger/MemoryView.md

 # Memory Viewer

-The memory view is a visual representation of how the system is using its memory.
+The memory view visualises how the system is using memory, and lets you search RAM for where a value is stored.

-It also includes a search functionality to allow developers to find where values are stored.

 ## How to open

-To open the view, open the command palette and select `BitMagic: Open The Memory View`.
-Consult the VSCode [documentation](https://code.visualstudio.com/api/extension-guides/command) on how to customise access to that and other commands.
+Open the command palette and run `BitMagic: Open The Memory View`.
+See VSCode's [command documentation](https://code.visualstudio.com/api/extension-guides/command) to customise how you access it.

-## Memory View Visualisation
+## Memory view visualisation

-The Main Ram image is a 256x256 image, where each pixel is a memory location within the 64k that the CPU can see.
+The `Main Ram` image is 256x256 pixels, one pixel per memory location in the 64KB the CPU can address.

-When you click update, the image will refresh to indicate all the reads, writes and execution locations since the last time the Update button was clicked.
+Click Update and the image refreshes to show every read, write and execution location since the last click.

-Because the image is based on the changes since the last update it lets you visualise how functions work, so you could place a breakpoint before calling a kernal function.
-Update the memory view.
-Step over the kernal call, and clicking Update will display what that call affected.
+Because the view only shows changes since the last click, you can use it to see what a function touches: set a breakpoint before a KERNAL call, click Update, step over the call, then click Update again to see everywhere it touched.

-There is also an 'Automatically Update' checkbox, which will request the changes as fast as possible.
-Please note there is no synchronisation when this is happening.
-However it will give you a real-time view of what is happening on the machine.
+There's also an `Automatically Update` checkbox, which requests changes as fast as possible.
+There's no synchronisation while it runs, but it gives you a real-time view of the machine.

 ### Colours

 Each pixel can show any of the following states:

-- Dark green, a location that has previously been written.
-Good for visualising unused RAM.
+- **Dark green**: a location written to at some point in the past.
+Good for spotting unused RAM.
-- Light green, a location that was written to in this update.
+- **Light green**: a location written to in this update.
-- Blue, a location that was read from in this update.
+- **Blue**: a location read from in this update.
-- Red, a location that was executed from in this update.
-Only the opcode location is coloured, not the parameters.
+- **Red**: a location executed from in this update.
+Only the opcode is coloured, not its parameters.

-As a pixel can combine these colours, the result shows what has happened.
-For example a yellow pixel is where a write and an execution has occurred.
-A cyan pixel is where both a read and a write has occurred.
+Colours combine, so a yellow pixel means a write and an execution both happened there, and a cyan pixel means a read and a write both happened.

 ![Memory Visualiser](/Images/MemoryViewExample.png)

-## Memory Value Search
+## Memory value search

-Under the visualiser are controls that allow the developer to search for values in RAM.
+Below the visualiser are controls to search RAM for a value.

-### Starting Value
+### Starting value

 First make sure the debugger is paused.

-Initially we need to tell the debugger what data length value we're searching for, either a `byte` or a `word`.
+Tell the debugger what size value you're looking for: `byte` or `word`.

-You can also enter a value, or leave the box empty so the debugger can consider all memory locations.
+Enter a value to match, or leave it blank to start from every location that's been written to at least once.

-Now let the debugger run again until the condition you want to search for has happened.
+Let the debugger run until whatever you're looking for happens.

 ### Iterations

 Pause the debugger.

-From here you can reduce the search results.
-You can do this by looking for addresses in the current search results that are now:
+From here, narrow the results by finding which addresses are now:

-- Equal to the value entered.
+- `Equal`: equal to the value entered.
-- Not Equal to the value entered.
+- `Not Equal`: not equal to the value entered.
-- Less than the value entered.
+- `Less Than`: less than the value entered.
-- Greater than the value entered.
+- `Greater Than`: greater than the value entered.
-- Where the address has changed value.
+- `Changed`: the value has changed.
-- Where the address hasn't changed value.
+- `Not Changed`: the value hasn't changed.
-- Where the value at the address has gone up.
+- `Gone Up`: the value has increased.
-- Where the value at the address has gone down.
+- `Gone Down`: the value has decreased.

-Select from the dropdown the search type and set the optional value, then click search.
-This will reduce the result set and add a new column showing the new value.
+Select the search type from the dropdown, optionally set a value to compare against, then click Search.
+This narrows the results and adds a column with the new value.

-From here you should be able to locate the address you're looking for.
+Repeat until you've narrowed it down to the address you're after.

-Clicking Reset starts the process again.
+Click Reset to start over.

-For example searching for the memory location for the row the cursor is on in BASIC.
+For example, here's a search for the memory address of BASIC's cursor row:

 ![Cursor Row Search](/Images/memorysearch.gif)